Priscila Tommy

 Priscila Tommy (born 23 May 1991) is a ni-Vanuatu table tennis player.

 She won gold in both the women's singles and team events at the 2007 South Pacific Games.

 Tommy represented Vanuatu at the 2008 Summer Olympics in Beijing, and was her country's flag bearer at the opening ceremony.
 She faced Slovakia's Eva Odorova, ranked 762 places above her, in her opening game, and lost in straight sets.

 Tommy was selected to represent Vanuatu at the 2010 Commonwealth Games in Delhi.

+Tommy won a gold medal at the 2019 Pacific Games.